wp-plugins/grid-products/readme.txt

 This plug-in is also compatible with Cart66 should you wish to add the ability to purchase products.
 Also compatible with other plug-ins such as NextGEN Gallery.

+We created this plugin to display items on a clients website and have even used it ourself to display printing products such as flyers, brochures, postcards, business cards etc. We decided to share it with the world :-)

 == Installation ==